-I’d like to start by re-iterating R’s thanks to you all for joining us here today.
+I’d like to start by reiterating R’s thanks to you all for joining us here today.
 It’s been a long journey for everyone to get here and we’re really touched that you all made the effort to come.
 There aren’t many times in life when you have your family and closest friends together in the same room, and the presence of each and every one of you here makes today even more special for us – so thank you.

-Also I’d like to thank all of R’s family for being so welcoming and kind over the past 12 years.
-And thanks to M in particular for all the embarrassing photos and stories of R you’ve shared with me which have proved useful blackmail material over the years!
+Also, I’d like to thank all of R’s family for being so welcoming and kind over the past 12 years.
+Thanks to M in particular for all the embarrassing photos and stories of R you’ve shared with me which have proved useful blackmail material over the years!
 How do you think I finally got him to marry me?!

-However my biggest thank you today goes to my new husband for loving me and for (finally!) marrying me.
-R, you’re the perfect man: handsome, intelligent, funny, ambitious, kind and sensitive.
+However, my biggest thank you today goes to my new husband for loving me and for (finally!) marrying me.
+R, you’re the perfect man; handsome, intelligent, funny, ambitious, kind, and sensitive.
 I remember on our first date being struck with a sense of having such a connection with you.
-And after nearly 12 years, five house moves, two house purchases, two cross-country relocations and many ups and downs, I still haven’t lost the spark for you and I still think you’re the best person on this planet.
+And after nearly 12 years, five house moves, two house purchases, two cross-country relocations, and many ups and downs, I still haven’t lost the spark for you and I still think you’re the best person on this planet.
 So thank you for marrying me.

-In fact, one of his favorite games to play on a long car journey is the ‘Top 5 things I love about R game’.
-It’s not really a game, I just have to list the top 5 things I love most about him at that point in time.
-Unfortunately, he never seems quite as interested in playing the ‘Top 5 things I love about C’ game, but our honeymoon will involve a lot of driving, so here’s hoping!
-So R, today of all days, I thought you might appreciate hearing my top 5 things.
-So to start our marriage as I mean to go on, with plenty of praise and positive feedback, here are the top 5 things I love about you:
+In fact, one of his favourite games to play on a long car journey is the ‘Top Five Things I Love About R Game’.
+It’s not really a game, I just have to list the top five things I love most about him at that point in time.
+Unfortunately, he never seems quite as interested in playing the ‘Top Five Things I Love About C Game’.
+But our honeymoon will involve a lot of driving, so here’s hoping!
+So R, today of all days, I thought you might appreciate hearing my top five things.
+To start our marriage as I mean to go on, with plenty of praise and positive feedback, here are the top five things I love about you:

-And finally, number 5 of the top 5 things I love most about you: I love how caring and sensitive you are when it comes to animals.
+And finally, number five of the top five things I love most about you: I love how caring and sensitive you are when it comes to animals.
 We always say that if we won the lottery, we’d open an animal sanctuary and take in all the three-legged, one-eyed, mangy cats and dogs that no one else wants.
 In fact, the sight of an animal suffering is more than you can bear.
 We just can’t watch Pet Rescue in our house… In fact, I remember a time in the early days of our relationship when you took me to a park and we sat watching the ducks for a while.
-When we noticed a duck that only had one leg, I remember how much it upset you and how you really felt its pain: you wondered in what terrible accident it had lost its leg, whether it found enough food, whether the other ducks ostracised it and did it end up swimming round in circles?
+When we noticed a duck that only had one leg, I remember how much it upset you and how you really felt its pain.
+You wondered in what terrible accident it had lost its leg, whether it found enough food, whether the other ducks ostracised it and did it end up swimming round in circles?
 Your genuine empathy and distress really surprised me – here was this cocky guy I’d been dating, who was practically shedding tears over a poor, one-legged duck!